-“Soft skin like a baby” is a common simile used to compliment amazing skin.
+Soft skin like a baby is a common simile used to compliment the amazing skin.
 However, mothers know that it is not so easy to maintain the baby’s skin.
-In the initial years of his life, your baby might face many skin problems like dry skin, rashes, baby acne or baby eczema.
-There are many factors leading to these problems, including hereditary.
-But one thing that is most often the culprit of skin problems in babies is the pH imbalance.
-Before we discuss this further, we need to understand what pH is?
+In the initial years of his life, your baby might face many skin problems like dry skin, rashes, baby acne, or baby eczema.
+Apart from these, factors such as pH balance in baby soaps can also affect your baby’s skin.

 The ideal pH level of a baby’s skin (or even our skin) is 5.5.
 As it is a lower value than the pH of water (7), it is fair to infer that our skin is acidic in nature.
-It is so because an acidic skin is more equipped to fight the spread of bacteria or fungi.
+It is so because acidic skin is more equipped to fight the spread of bacteria or fungi.
 It is absolutely important to maintain this 5.5 level of pH.
 Even a small variation from 5.5 can give rise to a lot of skin problems, especially in babies who have more sensitive skin.

 For instance, there is an enzyme that lives on a baby’s skin that is responsible for thinning out the old skin so that the new skin can grow.
 However, this enzyme is pH sensitive.
 This means that if the pH is higher than 5.5, then it will thin the skin much more than required.
-A thinner skin would be more prone to irritation, rashes and eczema.
+A thinner skin would be more prone to irritation, rashes, and eczema.

-Soaps and body lotions need to match the pH level of baby’s skin.
+Soaps and body lotions need to match the pH level of the baby’s skin.
 The commercially manufactured soaps that we adults use have a pH factor of 9.
 Even most of the “mild” cleansers have a pH factor close to 7.
-None of these suits baby’s skin.
-For baby skin, we need a soap that has the pH factor 5.5.
+None of these suits a baby’s skin.
+For baby skin, we need a soap that has a pH factor of 5.5.
 So it is important you pick a baby soap that can maintain the pH level of the baby’s skin and not disrupt it, thereby leading to skin problems.

 A baby’s skin is very sensitive, so maintaining a proper pH balance will help in treating and preventing major skin problems.
 Choosing soap with the right pH balance will ensure that your baby’s skin will get all the care and prevent harm to the delicate and still developing sensitive skin